armory/docs-cdaas/content/en/deployment/lambda/overview/index.md

 ### Artifacts

 An _artifact_ is your AWS Lambda function name and the S3 path to the function's archive.
+You should have an entry for each deployment target region.
+The `functionName` is unique for each entry in the `artifacts` collection.

 ```yaml
 artifacts: